-- £4.0m savings from the use of SHDF funding - £1.4m savings on negotiated land acquisitions and build contracts - £1.2m savings on the use of case management software and a new team to manage customer debt - £0.1m savings on compliance works within our Treasury team - £0.8m procurement savings on the boiler replacement programme. - £0.2m of savings from a revised design for fire stopping works - £0.5m savings on the average sales time for shared ownership sales. - £0.4m savings from in-sourcing publications, additional grants and team re-organisation - £0.4m savings on technology, data and people efficiencies across the organisation.
+- £4.0m savings from the use of SHDF funding. - £1.4m savings on negotiated land acquisitions and build contracts. - £1.2m savings on the use of case management software and a new team to manage customer debt. - £0.1m savings on compliance works within our Treasury team. - £0.8m procurement savings on the boiler replacement programme. - £0.2m on savings on use of alternative legally compliant solution for fire stopping works. - £0.5m savings on the average sales time for shared ownership sales. - £0.4m savings from in-sourcing publications, additional grants and team re-organisation. - £0.4m savings on technology, data and people efficiencies across the organisation.

-Regulatory Value for Money (VfM) Metrics
+Regulatory Value for Money metrics